salehmuhaysin/DFIR-Tools/README.md

 [exiftool](https://www.sno.phy.queensu.ca/~phil/exiftool/) | Tool extract the metadata for a given file [PE-Sieve](https://github.com/hasherezade/pe-sieve) | Tool take PID and check if the original file same as the file loaded in memory
 [Jmp2it](https://github.com/adamkramer/jmp2it/releases) | Tool used to load a shellcode into executable, and attach IDA to debug the shellcode
+[File Signature](https://www.filesignatures.net/index.php?page=all) | Website contain a list of file extensions and signature

 ---